monix/pawn-shop-playground/README.md

 # mini-platform

-This project aims to show a real case example of a microservices platform (small) that is heavily based in monix and it's subprojects.
+This project aims to show a real case example of a mini microservices platform that is heavily based in monix and it's subprojects.

 The platform is composed by three application, the master, slave and archiver. (see monix-mini-platform.png)